deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   - AUDIO_SUPPORT - Enable USB handling and MP3 decoding, fully integrated into Unilink.
   - BT_SUPPORT - Adds support for controlling a bluetooth module.

-  - Alternatively, you can use it as Aux-in enabler, so you can connect any audio source into the CD input.
+  - Alternatively, you can use it as Aux-in enabler, so you can connect any audio source into the CD input.<br>
-    For this, disable PASSIVE_MODE, AUDIO_SUPPORT and BT_SUPPORT (Add ´//´ before each ´#define´).
+    For this, disable PASSIVE_MODE, AUDIO_SUPPORT and BT_SUPPORT (Add `//` before each `#define`).<br>
-    Connect power and unilink signals, this will be enough to keep the ICS happy.
+    Connect power and unilink signals, this will be enough to keep the ICS happy.<br>

 <a id="debugging"></a>
 ### Debugging

-The firmware has different levels of debugging the Unilink data, see `config.h`.
   - UNILINK_LOG_ENABLE - Prints Unilink frames.
   - UNILINK_LOG_DETAILED - Decodes and prints what each frame means.
   - UNILINK_LOG_TIMESTAMP - Adds timestamps to each frame.

   - UART_PRINT - Enables serial port logging to PA9 pin, 1Mbit baudrate.
-  - SWO_PRINT - Enables SWO pin logging.
-Connect the ST-Link to the STM32 (SWC=PA14 SWD=PA13 SWO=PB3).
+  - SWO_PRINT - Enables SWO pin logging.<br>
+    Connect the ST-Link to the STM32 (SWC=PA14 SWD=PA13 SWO=PB3).<br>
-                Open Printf SWO viever in ST-Link utility, set core clock to 96000000Hz.
+    Open Printf SWO viever in ST-Link utility, set core clock to 96000000Hz.<br>
   - USB_LOG - Enables USB logging, creating a file `log.txt`.

 ####  UNILINK_LOG_DETAILED disabled: